ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 D: Distance function (e.g., cosine distance for text, L2 distance for images)

 #### 2. [DeepLIFT](https://arxiv.org/abs/1704.02685):
 DeepLIFT is a **Model-Speciﬁc Approximations** which is used for deep learning model.
-DeepLIFT can be viewd as an improved version of the gradient.
+DeepLIFT can be viewd as an improved version of the gradient method.

 **Gradient Example**
 In the gradient method, the feature contribution is calculated by multiplying the input(x) with the weight: